Cricket: Fielding

-Batting, runs and extras
+Batting and scoring

 Batters take turns to bat via a batting order which is decided beforehand by the team captain and presented to the umpires, though the order remains flexible when the captain officially nominates the team.
 Substitute batters are generally not allowed, except in the case of concussion substitutes in international cricket.

 In order to begin batting the batter first adopts a batting stance.
 Standardly, this involves adopting a slight crouch with the feet pointing across the front of the wicket, looking in the direction of the bowler, and holding the bat so it passes over the feet and so its tip can rest on the ground near to the toes of the back foot.

 A skilled batter can use a wide array of "shots" or "strokes" in both defensive and attacking mode.
 The idea is to hit the ball to the best effect with the flat surface of the bat's blade.
-If the ball touches the side of the bat it is called an "edge".
-The batter does not have to play a shot and can allow the ball to go through to the wicketkeeper.
-Equally, he does not have to attempt a run when he hits the ball with his bat.
-Batters do not always seek to hit the ball as hard as possible, and a good player can score runs just by making a deft stroke with a turn of the wrists or by simply "blocking" the ball but directing it away from fielders so that he has time to take a run.
-A wide variety of shots are played, the batter's repertoire including strokes named according to the style of swing and the direction aimed: e.g., "cut", "drive", "hook", "pull".
+If the ball touches the side of the bat, it is called an "edge".
+The batter does not have to play a shot and can allow the ball to go through to the wicket-keeper.
+Equally, the batter does not have to attempt a run when hitting the ball with their bat.
+Batters do not always seek to hit the ball as hard as possible, and a good player can score runs by simply making a deft stroke with a turn of the wrists, or by simply "blocking" the ball but directing it away from fielders so that the player has time to take a run.
+A wide variety of shots are played, the batter's repertoire including strokes named according to the style of swing and the direction aimed: e.g., "cut", "drive", "hook", and "pull".

-The batter on strike (i.e. the "striker") must prevent the ball hitting the wicket, and try to score runs by hitting the ball with his bat so that he and his partner have time to run from one end of the pitch to the other before the fielding side can return the ball.
-To register a run, both runners must touch the ground behind the popping crease with either their bats or their bodies (the batters carry their bats as they run).
+The batter on strike (i.e., the "striker") must prevent the ball from hitting the wicket and try to score runs by hitting the ball with their bat so that the batter and their partner have time to switch places, with each of them running from one end of the pitch to the other before the fielding side can return the ball and attempt a run out (throwing the ball at one of the wickets before the run is scored.)
+To register a run, both runners must touch the ground behind the popping crease with either their bats or their bodies (the batters carry their bats as they run) before a fielder can throw the ball at the nearby wicket.
 Each completed run increments the score of both the team and the striker.